BYUCamachoLab/emepy/README.md

-# EMEpy: Eigenmode Expansion Tool for Python v0.1
+# EMEpy v0.1: Eigenmode Expansion Tool for Python

 ### An open source tool for simulating EM fields in python using the Eigenmode Expansion Method (EME).